Books Commissioning Editor (news)

 Showcase Relevant Experience: In your CV, emphasise your significant experience in digital journalism and audience engagement.
 Include specific examples of your work that demonstrate your ability to commission and nurture relationships with contributors in the publishing industry.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors or typos.
-A polished application reflects your attention to detail and professionalism, which are crucial in the fast-paced environment of journalism.
+A polished application reflects your attention to detail and professionalism, which are crucial in the fast-paced world of journalism.

 How to prepare for a job interview at GUARDIAN NEWS AND MEDIA